ziedwnissi/react-calculator/post/post.md

 ## Begin Writing Tests

-We will begin by writing some basic rendering tests that will fail when the tests are ran, and then will use the Red/Green/Refactor cycle to add the needed code for our tests to pass.
+We will begin by writing some basic shallow rendering tests that will fail when the tests are ran, and then use the Red/Green/Refactor cycle to add the needed code for our tests to pass.

+### Red Cycle

 Create *tests* directory and *Calculator.spec.js*: